Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 </figure>

 Then I had to make a decision: take a detour to Cudillero, a coastal town about 1km away, where A&W were staying; or continue the remaining 10km until Soto de Luiñas, the designated stopping point on Buen Camino.
 I'd already walked 27km, so I chose the shorter option.
 Cudillero was pretty.
-It had a circular port filled with boats; a strong tide; a grey sea; and colourful buildings laid out in concentric rings around the port.
+Its circular port was filled with boats, and colourful buildings were laid out around it in concentric rings.
+The sea was grey and the tide was strong.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231021_181649.jpg') }}"